polterguy/polterguy.github.io/documentation/magic/index.md

 It is typically used to verify that a Bazar app can be installed, to verify the Magic version is high enough for the Bazar item to be successfully installed.
 The endpoint can only be invoked by a root user.

+This endpoint is considered obsolete and might be removed in a future version of Magic.

 #### POST magic/system/bazar/download-from-bazar

 This endpoint downloads a Bazar item as a ZIP file from the specified URL.
 The endpoint can only